-Jefferson is currently the American Library Association (ALA) President–Elect and will serve as ALA President 2020-2021 at the close of the 2020 ALA Conference in Chicago.
-He has also served on a number of critical ALA committees, including the Finance and Audit Committee, the Budget Analysis and Review Committee and the Intellectual Freedom Committee, serving as the 2010-11 Chair.
+Jefferson is currently the 2021-2023 Chair of the International Federation of Library Associations & Institutions (IFLA), North American Regional Division.
+Prior to that, he served as the 2020-2021 President of the American Library Association (ALA) having previously been on a number of critical ALA committees, including the Finance and Audit Committee, the Budget Analysis and Review Committee and the Intellectual Freedom Committee, serving as the 2010-11 Chair.

 In addition to his service to the American Library Association, Jefferson has held a seat on the Board of the Freedom to Read Foundation (2012-16) serving as the 2013-16 president; served as president of the District of Columbia Library Association (DCLA); and served on the board of the Black Caucus of the American Library Association (BCALA).